What to watch for today

 Neanderthals buried their dead.
 New research shows that contrary to earlier assumptions, our evolutionary relatives undertook careful burials some 50,000 years ago.

-There’s a strange new way to get a US visa—be really good at a video game.
+really good at a video game.

 Our best wishes for a productive day.
 Please send any news, comments, long-forgotten college essays, and chocolate chunk preferences to firstname.lastname@example.org.
 You can follow us on Twitter here for updates throughout the day.